like-a-freedom/rusty-intervals-mcp/README.md

 - Tagging a release (e.g. `v1.2.3`) will trigger the release build which compiles and publishes binaries for supported platforms.

 See `.github/workflows/ci.yml` for workflow details and `CONTRIBUTING.md` for how to run checks locally.

+This repository uploads coverage reports to Codecov when tests run on Linux runners.
+To enable uploading coverage to Codecov, add a `CODECOV_TOKEN` secret in **Settings → Secrets and variables → Actions** (or set an organization-level secret).
+Tarpaulin still runs and produces the coverage report even if no token is configured.

 ### Running Examples